Our ad partners have premium campaigns available for:

 There are several different ways you can create a Q&A video, but here are some ideas:

-- Interview an expert on your team about a specific topic.
+- Interview an expert about a specific topic.

 - Gather questions from your readers to answer in a video.